Foothill Farms, California

-Foothill Farms is a census-designated place (CDP) and unincorporated community in Sacramento County, California, USA.
-It is part of the Sacramento-Arden-Arcade-Roseville Metropolitan Statistical Area.
+Foothill Farms is a census-designated place (CDP) and unincorporated community in Sacramento County, California, United States.
+It is part of the Sacramento metropolitan area.
 The population was 35,834 at the 2020 census, up from 33,121 at the 2010 census.
 Foothill Farms is part of the greater North Highlands-Foothill Farms community, and comprises the zip codes 95841 and 95842.